Mekkawy12/Tepology-API/README.md

 # Tepology API

-This is a tepology library API, in here I used express so you can make calls to it.
+This is a topology library API, in here I used express so you can make calls to it.
+If you don't want to use the default port 8080 assign an enviroment variable called PORT like this ---> export PORT=8888

 # Installation